manuelilg/lidar_turtlebot/README.md

 # lidar_turtlebot
-Package for the thurtlebot with Velodyne VLP16 or RPLIdar A2
+Package for the Turtlebot with Velodyne VLP16 or RPLIdar A2